zupit-it/pipeline-templates/README.md

 It deletes all untagged images and it allows to have a maximum of N tagged images for staging and other N tagged images for production.
 This workflow should be scheduled using cron to achieve the retention policy.

-The images' tags must follow this standard:
+The images' tags must follow this naming convention:
 - `latest`: for testing environment.
 This won't be deleted.
 - `v[0-9]+.[0-9]+.[0-9]+-rc`: for staging environment.
 - `v[0-9]+.[0-9]+.[0-9]+`: for production environment.